Driving glasses: safety and visual comfort on the road

 -

-These lenses can include special treatments such as anti-reflective, UV protection, polarizing filter, and anti-scratch coating to ensure clear and relaxed vision in traffic.
+These lenses may include special treatments such as anti-reflective, UV protection, polarizing filter, and anti-scratch coating, to ensure clear and relaxed vision in traffic.

-While driving, your eyes are exposed to visual factors that can cause fatigue and risks:
+While driving, the eyes are exposed to visual factors that can cause fatigue and risks:

 -

-Strong sunlight and reflections from asphalt or cars;
+Strong sunlight and reflections from the asphalt or cars;

 -